 What explains such popularity?
 It’s not just about affordable pricing.

-The creators of Duolingo use a vivid unified style, micro-learning, gamification ( risk components, interactive elements, etc.), and easy interface navigation to achieve the most positive user experience.
+The creators of Duolingo use a vivid unified style, micro-learning, gamification in education app ( risk components, interactive elements, etc.), and easy interface navigation to achieve the most positive user experience.
 Also, the student can independently customize the curriculum and determine the duration of the lessons.